nekopudding/graphs/README.md

-**CPEN 221 / Fall 2020 / MiniProject 2**
+**School Assignment / Fall 2020**

+In this team project, we implemented a graph ADT using Adj List and Adj Matrix implementations and created simple AIs to simulate a virtual world where animals can interact with one another, with the goal of creating a rabbit AI which will maximize its survivability.

+We excercised writing representation invariants, abstract functions, and method specifications.

-The Graph ADT and Virtual Worlds
+Mini Project 2: The Graph ADT and Virtual Worlds
 ===

 This mini-project has two parts.
 Part 2 can benefit from your implementation of Part 1.